deg0nz/MMM-PublicTransportBerlin/README.md

 MMM-PublicTransportBerlin uses the [vbb-hafas](https://github.com/derhuerst/vbb-hafas) REST API by [derhuerst](https://github.com/derhuerst).

 *Notes:*
-* *There hasn't been tests with all possible values yet.
-Some value combinations could lead to strange behaviour.*
+* *The module is working fine.
+But I think some value combinations could still lead to strange behaviour.
+I'd appreciate any error report.*
-* *Also, the fading for the reachable departures is not yet working properly.*
+* *Fading for departures with delay = 0 is not yet implemented*

 You can enter a delay time for "How long does it take to get to my station?".
 Then the module calculates the next reachable departures and draws a line between reachable and unreachable departures.